AxelOsterman/LaunchLab/README.md

-# TrajectorySim
+# LaunchLab

-A Python-based projectile motion simulator that models and visualizes the flight of a projectile under different physical conditions using numerical methods.
+A Python-based projectile motion simulator that models and visualises the flight of a projectile under different physical conditions using numerical methods.

-The project demonstrates scientific computing concepts including numerical integration, object-oriented design, and data visualization with NumPy and Matplotlib.
+The project demonstrates scientific computing concepts including numerical integration, object-oriented design, and data visualisation with NumPy and Matplotlib.

 ---